John MacArthur's "Sola Scriptura."

 Bible itself.
 We have wrested the Bible back from Satan during the

 struggling to retrieve the gifts, deliverance and the original church

 In Evangelism, it is best to leave the Old Testament alone; very few

 people have become Christians through it.
-If people try to distract us
+It has references to a

 from the Gospel with arguments about Genesis, tell them that Jesus respected

 the Old Testament and therefore so do we, because of Him.
 Try Jesus.

 The Catholic church taught that truth would be found by the three-legged